 A rule helps you validate your data by looking for tags, variables, values (such as an individual page name) or by confirming a variable matches a pattern (like a campaign code format).
 If a rule fails to meet its criteria, it will show up as a failed rule in the Rule Summary report for audits or on the action where it failed in a Journey.
 It can also be configured to send an email alert each time it fails.
 Rules were previously called "compliance rules."

 Each account comes with several default rules pre-configured for commonly used tests on Google Analytics and Adobe Analytics.
 See Pre-defined Rules for more information.

 Organize your rules with names and labels.
 While the name of the rule should be descriptive, you can also add labels to help further organize the rules.
 Labels can have one or more terms separated by spaces.
 The auto-fill list will show the current labels as soon as you begin typing.
 Arrow down and press Enter to select from the list.
 Or, if the label is not already in the list, press Enter or click Create New Label to add it.
-All labels are forced to lowercase.
+All labels are forced to be lowercase.

 After the rule is saved, you can search by either name or label in the rule list.
 When searching by multiple labels in the list of rules, the list will filter to only those rules that contain all the labels.